joans/joans.github.io/src/posts/japan-kanazawa-ii.md

 # Kyoto
 We took the train to Kyoto around 3pm and reached it right before sunset.
-![Impression of Kyoto at Sunset](/images/japan11/2023-05-08_182752_00.jpg) Kyoto has a grid like layout of streets and is comparably flat (even though it is surrounde by mountains on three sides), so shots like this are possible on a lot of streets.
+![Impression of Kyoto at Sunset](/images/japan11/2023-05-08_182752_00.jpg) Kyoto has a grid like layout of streets and is comparably flat (even though it is surrounded by mountains on three sides), so shots like this are possible on a lot of streets.

 In the evening, we went to a Okonomiyaki-Restaurant (Japanese Pancake).
 It was delicious!
 Later, we checked out the bar-scene in Kyoto.